OPEnSLab-OSU/OPEnS-Hypnos/README.md

 MOSFET circuitry is introduced in 3.3-volt version V3 to cut down power to peripherals.
 Additional RTC and microSD for accurate timekeeping and data logging.

 * `Hypnos` Power + RTC + microSD with FeatherWing footprint.
 Allow control on 3.3V and Vbus rail.
-Using MOSFET circuit, Feather deep sleep
+Using MOSFET circuit and Feather deep sleep
-* `eDNA.lbr` Eagle library that has the push button
+* `eDNA.lbr` Eagle library that has the push button, MOSFET footprints
 * `powerboard.lbr` Eagle library that has FeatherWing pin layout

+Update from Version 1:
+* 2 LEDs with current limiting resistors
+* RTC is now powered from 3V3 instead of Vbat (using power from Vbat turns on Feather Battery Charger LED)
+* Pull up resistor for SD chip select just like adalogger
+* Rounded PCB corner
+* Move the reset button to the middle of the board - mechanically more stable
+* Add solder jumper for RTC-INT, normally connected
+* Use all logic MOSFET instead of one BJT for higher voltage signal control

+Note: the LEDs are lower power (rated at 2mA instead of 20mA)